MarthaPotts/coding-quiz-challenge/README.md

 # coding-quiz-challenge

-##A timed coding quiz with multiple choice questions!
-Test your knowledge!
+## A timed coding quiz with multiple choice questions!
+Test your knowledge

 Runs in the browser